A554551N/RPGNotebook/7thSeaLysa/20231123 Session Notes.md

 **End Action Sequence
 - Using [[Stormbringer]], [[Saoirse]] powers the Rod that was inside Rakhill.
 It gives her the ability to control the Syrneth site.
 She uses this newfound power to escape the site and return to [[Avalon]].
 - She buries the Stormbringer with the [[Guardian of the Dark Wood]] where it can be neutralized.
 - [[Mr Morton]] offers to keep [[Rafe Gage]] in Bryn Bressail if [[Saoirse]] would prefer it.
 She insists on having him back.
-Morton offers inducement up to and including allowing her father to shoe the Queen's court (and become insanely wealthy as a byproduct)
+Morton offers inducement up to and including allowing her father to shoe the Queen's court (and become insanely wealthy as a byproduct).
+She rejects him.